AldrianLoberiano/sto_tomas_appointment_system/README.md

 3. Add views in `views/` directory
 4. Update database schema as needed

-## License
+## Copyright Notice

+Copyright © 2026 Aldrian Loberiano.
-This project is open-source and available for educational purposes.
+This project is intended strictly for personal use.
+Any unauthorized commercial use, distribution, or copying of the code or materials in this repository is prohibited and may constitute copyright infringement.

 ## Support